OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 Together this manifests as a positive factor on the oxygen concentration (slope > 1) and a positive offset at zero oxygen.

 [@Queste2018] recorded drifts of 0.0176 and 0.0109 umol/kg/day for two Seagliders using inflections in the oxygen profiles as the glider penetrated to Arabian Sea Oxygen Minimum Zone and the sodium sulphite method, but no Winklers.
-Bittig and Koertzinger (2015) report a 10 % drift over 3 years, but this is a combination of in-situ and ex-situ drift.
+[@BittigKoertzinger2015] report a 10 % drift over 3 years, but this is a combination of in-situ and ex-situ drift.
 [@Bittig2018] determined the drift to be typically 0.1-0.2 % per year in-situ.
 A drift of 0.0004 % d-1 has been calculated based on UEA seagliders against Baltic deep water oxygen climatology (Possenti et al., 2020).
 Tom Hull found values between 0.0004 and 0.0035 % d-1 across 16 vehicles in-situ (slocums and seagliders with 4330F (old foil formulation), 4835 and 4831 optodes (unpublished?).